- by David Neubert - updated on 5/30/2014

 MASTER BEDROOM – The opposite of the kid's room, dramatic lighting can enhance this room.
 Using small chandeliers and eye-level lamps create visual interest.
 Stay away from canned lights which lack character and decrease intimacy.
 Again, soft-white LEDs are a good choice here, namely omni-directional A-shaped bulbs which are also good for reading.

-BATHROOM – Unlike the bedrooms, CFLs and LEDs with color temperatures in the bright-white to daylight range (5000K – 6500K) are ideal for true color accuracy and clarity; perfect for applying makeup and matching outfits.
+BATHROOM – Unlike the bedrooms, CFLs and LEDs with color temperatures in the bright-white to daylight range (5000K – 6500K) are ideal for true color accuracy and clarity.
+These daylight light bulbs are perfect for applying makeup and matching outfits.
 Again, placing fixtures at eye-level is best to minimize shadows and provide direct light on your face.

 KITCHEN – This is a room with many functions, and a range of lighting options is needed to accommodate all of them.
 Using bright-white lights (4100K, for example) is good for providing clear lighting in food prep areas, whereas softer tones in the 2700K range will work better for dining at the kitchen table.
 Recessed fixtures can provide accent light to your countertops, while chandeliers or hanging fixtures work well above tables and islands.